 Our Commitment to learners

-- Give you clear instructions of guided learning tasks and the opportunity to get regular feedback
+- Give the student the opportunity to get regular feedback on work submitted

-- Give all learners access to support for wellbeing offered by the Student Experience Hub including the offer of 1:1 virtual sessions with our well-being advisors.
+- In addition to the above, give all learners access to support for wellbeing provided by the Student Experience Hub including the opportunity to book in for 1:1 virtual sessions with our wellbeing advisors for those that need this

-- Support as many learners as possible with a device if they do not have access to one at home, including access to specialist equipment as appropriate.
-Those needing to access a computer or other specialist equipment for their learning can email CV19accessIT@exe-coll.ac.uk to request this.
+- Support those needing to isolate with an IT device if they do not have access to one at home and / or access to specialist equipment as appropriate.
+Learners needing to isolate can email CV19accessIT@exe-cll.ac.uk to request this.

 Our Expectations of Learners